-Blue light is part of the visible light spectrum, with a wavelength between 380 and 500 nanometers.
-It is naturally emitted by the sun and artificially by the screens of our electronic devices such as our phones, tablets, computers, and televisions.
-While beneficial during the day to maintain alertness and improve mood, excessive exposure to blue light in the evening can disrupt sleep.
+Blue light is a part of the visible light spectrum, with a wavelength between 380 and 500 nanometers.
+It is naturally emitted by the sun and artificially by the screens of our electronic devices such as phones, tablets, computers, and televisions.
+While beneficial during the day for maintaining alertness and improving mood, excessive exposure to blue light in the evening can disrupt sleep.

 Disruption of melatonin production